INCA QUARRY TREK 3 DAYS

 - DETAILLS -

-The Inca Quarry trek 3 Days is a best option for anyone looking to escape the other crowded routes and interested in seeing Inca ruins as well as the natural beauty in of the Sacred Valley of the Inkas. you'll hike valleys, waterfalls, see Inca ruins, and camp in the great outdoors.
+Inca Quarry Trek (Cachichata Trek ) is a best option for escape the other crowded routes, interested in seeing Inca ruins as well as the natural beauty in of the Sacred Valley of the Inkas. you'll hike valleys, waterfalls, see Inca ruins, and camp in the great outdoors.
 You will get a chance to view the snow-capped mountains that are considered sacred to the locals.
 At the end of the trek, you will visit one of the most spectacular sites in the world the Inca citadel of Machu Picchu.

 The quarry of Cachicata was the place of extraction of the stones that were used for the construction of Ollantaytambo and many surrounding areas.
 This place is 9 kilometers from the Inca town of Ollantaytambo and has three groups of quarries: Molle Pucro, Sirkusirkuyoc (it was the largest), shows evidence of having been in full operation when the Spaniards entered this area.
 And finally Kantirayoq or Cacchicata, where another type of extraction of minerals and precious stones was practiced.